scottfr/SystemsBook/Preface/preface.md

 With this awakening we discussed titles like "Systems Insights for Y/Our Future: An Interactive Learning Environment".
 Aren't you pleased we decided to name it something else?
 The August 30, 2013 beta release of Chapter 1 and Chapter 2 served as a good model for the direction of the first few chapters.
 And with this emphasis on interaction we began to question the sensibility of trying to create a physical copy of the ILE.
 There are valuable aspects of interaction that would be completely lost in a physical copy of the ILE.
 After you experience this interactive learning environment you can let us know whether our thoughts were appropriate.

-We also discovered that the ILE is just that, an interactive learning environment.
+We also discovered that the ILE is just that, an ***interactive learning environment***.
 It is not a development environment.
 While one can construct models and simulations in the environment, any serious development should be done in Insight Maker at [InsightMaker.com](http://insightmaker.com/).
 Additionally, certain functions, e.g., mouseover, shift+click, ctrl+click are critical operations for some aspects of development can be performed on a workstation but not on a tablet or cell phone.
 Alternatives for these are presented in the Introduction.

 We sincerely hope that you find this effort meaningful and that it provides you with a basis for developing a more useful understanding of the world around you.